 Step 3: Reduce the heat and finalize the cooking process by cooking for 6 to 8 additional minutes for medium-rare steaks (flipping once to ensure even cooking).
 If you want well-done tri-tip steaks, cook for an additional 2 to 3 minutes.

-Step 5: Your skillet steak recipe is almost ready.
+Step 4: Your skillet steak recipe is almost ready.
 Let your steaks rest for 5 to 10 minutes and serve.
-Tri-tip steak pairs great with a vegetable side or rice.
+Tri-tip steak pairs great with a vegetable side dish or rice!

 The Story of Tri-Tip Steak